FurySwordXD/native-ui/README.md

 # Native UI
 Native UI is a react native UI library that comes with themed components built on top of default react native components.
+All components have been tested to work on Android, IOS and Web (React Native Web).

+- [x] High Performant 📈
+- [x] Vast Components 💯
+- [x] Minimal Dependencies 🛠️
+- [x] Cross Platform 📱
+- [x] Blazingly Fast 🚀

 ## Getting Started
 - Install the library to your project
 - Wrap your App with the Context Provider